Hon. Winifred Roper1

 M, #199952, b.
 18 April 1710, d.
 2 February 1772

-Thomas Stonor was born on 18 April 1710.1 He is the son of Thomas Stonor and Hon.
+Thomas Stonor was born on 18 April 1710.1 He was the son of Thomas Stonor and Hon.
 Winifred Roper.2 He married Mary Biddulph, daughter of John Biddulph and Mary Arundell, on 19 April 1732.1 He died on 2 February 1772 at age 61.1

 Children of Thomas Stonor and Mary Biddulph